shoggoth/ExplodeFight/README.md

 Where were I and II?
 Never made it lads.

 ## Current Tasks
-- Move the spawner and the other functions to the framework from RF.
+- Investigate setting textures on the buttons.
+- See if buttons can be made up of labels that are children of some shape as well as having textures.
 - Look at making SceneManager functions an extension, perhaps on SKView
 - Finish the controls and add them to the framework.
-- Make sure that the buttons can coexist with touches in a sprite view without having a separate view.

 ### TODO This Phase
 - Arena shooter

 ### DONE
+- Move the spawner and the other functions to the framework from RF.
+- Make sure that the buttons can coexist with touches in a sprite view without having a separate view.

 ## Next Tasks